AltiMario/ClojDataQuality/README.md

-# Data-Quality ver 0.1 #
+# Cloj-Data-Quality ver 0.1 #
-A simple tool to apply validation and enrichment from a CSV
+A simple Clojure tool to apply validation and enrichment from a CSV input to a JSON output

 ## Technical Requirements